 Life expectancy is the average number of years a person is expected to live before death.
 This is usually calculated from the time of birth but can also be calculated from any specified age.
 This estimates the remaining number of years a person, on average, can expect to live given their age.

-In addition to the national life tables we have also published single-year life tables.
-Single-year life tables give a more granular perspective and up-to-date perspective on whether mortality patterns are improving, worsening or staying the same than three-year average life tables.
-However, unlike three-year life tables, single-year life tables are not National Statistics.
+In addition to the national life tables we have also published single year life tables.
+Single year life tables give a more granular perspective on whether mortality patterns are improving, worsening or staying the same than three-year average life tables.
+However, unlike three-year life tables, single year life tables are not National Statistics.
 They are considered less robust as they are more prone to annual fluctuations in deaths caused by seasonal events.

 Uses and users